Categories

 Independent

-If you’re interested in learning more about Barry I recommend this excellent book by Tom Sherwood and Harry Jaffe
+If you’re interested in learning more about Barry I recommend this excellent book by Harry Jaffe and Tom Sherwood

 “I came to pay my respects.
 The mayor gave me my first job 30 years ago.
 I started out as a janitor in the local schools and am still working today.
 He gave me the confidence to hold on to a job and start a career and it wasn’t easy because I am handicapped.
 Barry changed my life”

-A woman holds a rose which fell of Barry’s casket.
+Juliette Bethea holds a rose which fell off Barry’s casket.

 “Marion Barry is important to the history of Washington DC.
 I came here in 1967 and Marion Barry’s activism and contributions were always present since I’ve arrived.

 And not just in the city.
 Many people of wealth in Prince George’s county benefited from Marion Barry’s programs and contracts.
-And not only contracts, many of the major companies survived on opportunities for capital.
 Marion Barry opened capital to black people in particular and other people of color.
-Marion Barry open that to everyone, he diversified access to capital.
+Marion Barry opened that to everyone, he diversified access to capital.
 Marion Barry’s activism and contributions were always present since I’ve arrived.
 Whether as an activist or going into the school board and limited home rule we’ve achieved during that period.
-There’s not much in life that hasn’t involved him”
+There’s not much in DC life that hasn’t involved him”

-Cora Masters being escorted down the Wilson building steps as by Vincent Gray and Phil Mendelson.
+Cora Masters being escorted down the Wilson building steps by Mayor Vincent Gray and DC council chairperson Phil Mendelson.

 “We’re not from DC, I came here in 1970 and I’m telling you this really is not the real world because a lot of these places that you go to now, you would not have these opportunities that you have had in DC.
 He made it possible for us.
 Its true.
 I tell people, I came from Kentucky and the things that people have the opportunity to do, right now you could not do that in Kentucky.